codeddraig/ffau/README.md

 # ffau
 Ffau - A blocky-based editor for teaching HTML, CSS and Javascript.

-Developed by Pal Kerecsenyi, Geza Kerecsenyi and Theodore Tucker.
+Developed by Pal Kerecsenyi, Geza Kerecsenyi and tti0 (https://github.com/tti0).

 General contact: **ffau [at] codei0 [dot] net**